wansiedler/wansiedler/README.md

 I speak English, German, Russian, French, Italian, Spanish and some Chinese.

 I also speak React/Next.js.
-Angular, Vue.js/Nuxt.js, Node.js/Express, Python/Django/Flask/FastAPI.
+Angular, Vue.js/Nuxt.js, Node.js/Express/fastify, Python/Django/Flask/FastAPI.
+I am fluent in DevOps/Gitops dialects, in love&hate relationship with Docker/Kubernetes/OpenStack, Ceph, OpenTelemetry, IaC and all around it.
+I feel grate working with Terraform&Ansible within AWS and GCP envs.

 I am a developer, technical consultant and ex CTO with over +15 years of progressively challenging technical successes in diversified cutting edge technologies with demonstrated and proven ability to organize, train and lead cross